ZoinerTejada/hdinsight-docs/hdinsight-hbase-migrating-to-new-version.md

 10. Start the ingestion to see if everything is functioning as normal.
 11. Delete the original cluster after you verify everything is working as expected.

+In our tests, the downtime for this process has been minimal, usually between 10-15 minutes.
+This downtime is caused by the steps to flush the memstore, then the time to configure and restart the services on the new cluster.
+Your results will vary, depending on the number of nodes, amount of data, and other variables.

 ## Next steps